Skip to main

 Play in the powder.

 Reno snow parks and sledding hills are a little less formal than the Sno-Park program that is run by the California Department of Parks and Recreation, among a few other agencies.
-While many Lake Tahoe ski resorts have snow play areas, the snow parks and sledding hills on Nevada’s public lands offer an exciting landscape for sledding, snowshoeing and exploration on Lake Tahoe snowmobiling.
+While many Lake Tahoe ski resorts have snow play areas, the snow parks and sledding hills on Nevada’s public lands offer an exciting landscape for sledding, snowshoeing and exploring via snowmobile.

 Where To Go Tubing in Lake Tahoe?